The Law Commission recommendation for Shared Parenting

 Q. Should and how can the “best interest of the child”/”welfare of the child” standard be balanced against other factors (i.e. the wishes of the parents, other children, the wishes of the child)?

 Ans.
-Welfare of anybody is very relative decision.
+The welfare of anybody is a very relative decision.
 Both parents can think of different levels of welfare for the child and both can be best for him.
-However, a court (competent third party mediator) can think of another path as the best.
+However, a court (competent third-party mediator) can think of another path as the best.
 Since the perspective of the person can change situations.
-Wishes of the child can be considered if one is at least 16 years (or any age pre-decided) of age, otherwise a child is not informed enough to decide for one’s well-being.
+Wishes of the child can be considered if one is at least 16 years (or any age pre-decided) of age, otherwise, a child is not informed enough to decide for one’s well-being.

-Q. How and should the definition of guardian be expanded?
+Q. How and should the definition of the guardian be expanded?

 Ans.
 A guardian should be decided based on following capabilities of a parent –